nihr43/docs/kubernetes/k3s_on_alpine_linux.md

 # k3s on Alpine Linux

-I run `k3s` on Alpine Linux, on three small supermicro servers.
+I run `k3s` on Alpine Linux, on bare metal.
 Heres how I do it.

 ---